 The Academic Forum

-The Forum is chaired by Dr Claire Alexander.
-Claire is a Runnymede trustee and reader in the Department of Sociology at the London School of Economics.
-She teaches about race, ethnicity and migration at undergraduate and postgraduate levels.
+The Forum is chaired by Professor Claire Alexander, University of Manchester.
+Claire is a Runnymede trustee and teaches about race, ethnicity and migration at undergraduate and postgraduate levels.
 She is also the editor of the journal Identities: Global Studies in Culture and Power.

 Supporting the Forum

 The running of the Academic Forum and Emerging Scholars Forum is kindly supported by donations from universities.
 Runnymede is grateful to the following institutions for their kind support:

 - Brunel University

 - London School of Economics and Political Science